finos/common-domain-model/documentation/source/documentation.rst

 Primitive Creation
 """"""""""""""""""

+Primitive creation functions can be thought of as the fundamental mathematical operators that operate on a trade *state*.
+While a primitive event object describes each state transition in terms of *before* and *after* states, a primitive creation function defines the logic to transition from that *before* state to the *after* state, using a set of *instructions*.

 An example of such use is the handling of a reset event, hereby presented an an equity reset example.
 The reset is processed in two steps: